-Are more affectionate to the family but less accepting of outsiders, if not spayed they have messy heat cycles twice a year.
-They mature faster and focus a bit better, but tend to be harder to house train.
+Females are more affectionate to the family but less accepting of outsiders.
+If not spayed, they have messy heat cycles twice a year.
+They mature faster and focus a bit better than males, but tend to be harder to house train.
 They are smaller in size and not as bold as the males.